projectdeguzman/casting-networks-automation-challenge/README.md

 - The JUnit xml reports can be used and imported into Jenkins or Xray for tracking results
 - The reports configuration can be found in cypress.config.js

-# FILED BUGS FOR CASE STUDY
+# Filed bugs for case study
 - BUG #1: Subtotal price after adding item(s) to cart does not display the correct subtotal calculation as Checkout page Steps to reproduce:
         1. Launch browser of choice